AdrianSkar/markdown/fcc_guide.md

 ---
 ## Hint 3:

-Use destructuring to create the `arr` variable.
+Use destructuring to create the `arr` variable:

 ```javascript
 function removeFirstTwo(list) {